Training Requirements for Human Subjects Protection

-These two trainings must be completed before commencing participation in human subjects research, and training is to be updated every 3 years thereafter unless local Standard Operating Procedures require more frequent training.
+Training must be completed before commencing participation in human subjects research, and training is to be updated every 3 years thereafter unless local Standard Operating Procedures require more frequent training.
 To meet ORD's requirements using the Collaborative Institutional Training Initiative (CITI) modules, ORD requires the following:

 - Initial Training.
 Learners must complete two (2) required Ethics Modules selected by ORD, plus 6 additional modules from a selected list of 16 elective modules.

 - Refresher Training.
 Learners must complete two (2) required Ethics Modules selected by ORD, plus 6 additional modules from a selected list of 30 elective modules.

 To change your station's requirements in CITI, please send a request from the AO/R&D, ACOS/R&D, or R&D Coordinator to Dr. Alice Huang (email@example.com).
 Please refer to the directions described in the Options for Fulfilling ORD Training Requirements for detailed instructions on how your ACOS/R&D, AO/R&D, or R&D Coordinator can request changes in the VA Facility's CITI curriculums.
 Instructions for how to obtain ORD approval of the affiliate's CITI modules as meeting ORD training requirements are also described.

 If you have any technical problems, comments, or suggestions about the CITI site and navigation through it, contact Mike Fallon (firstname.lastname@example.org) or Alice Huang (email@example.com).